ConnorDeMeyer/EDemeyer2D/README.md

   - Automatically cleans up destroyed instances of added components
   - A resource manager that loads bitmaps and only unloads them when they are not in use anymore.
 Also doesn't load resources more than once
   - An Input system where the user can link keys, buttons and controllers to functions.
+  - Begin and End overlap events for collisions

 The engine also cleans up every scene, objects and components that the user makes.